- Where to stay

 For those looking for a sense of adventure in combination with a relaxing spa, Jämtland is hard to beat. Åre is the largest ski resort in Sweden and Copperhill Mountain Lodge, located right at the tree line, is a jewel.
 Mainly built from wood and with panoramic spa windows, this hotel offers majestic views year-round.
 Copperhill Mountain Lodge holds an ISO 14001 certificate, and for those who wish to make their stay even more sustainable, a Travel Green package is available during summer and autumn.

 Even though it’s the oldest mountain hotel in Sweden, Fjällnäs works with the most modern technology to minimise the use of resources.
 The hotel, with its traditional wooden buildings, has welcomed guests since 1882 – while the surrounding nature has been untouched since the last ice age.
 Here, 10 kilometres from Tänndalen, you live in symbiosis with nature and its eight unique seasons.
-If you want to be pampered, pay a visit to the spa, ‘Mii Gullo’ (meaning ‘How are you?’ in Sámi).
+If you want to be pampered, visit the spa, ‘Mii Gullo’ (meaning ‘How are you?’ in Sámi).

 Hälsingland